searchbox-io/Jest/README.md

 Thanks
 ---------------------
-Thanks to [JetBrains](http://www.jetbrains.com/) for providing a license for [IntelliJ IDEA](http://www.jetbrains.com/idea/) to develop part of this project.
+Thanks to [JetBrains](http://www.jetbrains.com/) for providing a license for [IntelliJ IDEA](http://www.jetbrains.com/idea/) to develop this project.

 Copyright and License